Polynomial equations

 $$ x = \frac{b}{a} $$

 Note.
-To find x, we use the second principle of equivalence: divide both sides by “a.” $$ ax = b $$ $$ \frac{ax}{a} = \frac{b}{a} $$ Simplify: $$ \require{cancel} \frac{\cancel{a}x}{\cancel{a}} = \frac{b}{a} $$ $$ x = \frac{b}{a} $$
+To isolate x, we apply the second principle of equivalence and divide both sides by “a”: $$ ax = b $$ $$ \frac{ax}{a} = \frac{b}{a} $$ Simplifying: $$ \require{cancel} \frac{\cancel{a}x}{\cancel{a}} = \frac{b}{a} $$ $$ x = \frac{b}{a} $$

 Special cases

-• Example. $$ 0x = 0 $$ Whatever value you assign to x (2, 3, or 100), both sides are still 0=0.
-So, the equation is true for every x.
+• Example. $$ 0x = 0 $$ For any value of x, both sides remain equal to zero.
+The equation is therefore true for all x.

 Worked example

-Let’s solve this first-degree whole numerical equation:
+Let’s solve the following first-degree polynomial equation:

 $$ 5x - 1 = 2x + 5 $$